Quick Start Guide - Faculty Resources - LibGuides at DACC Library Skip to Main Content

 Build a Reading List in 5 Steps!

-1. Create your Reading List in Blackboard
+1. Install Reading List in Your Canvas Shell

 You can also create a list directly in Leganto at this link: https://i-share-dac.alma.exlibrisgroup.com/leganto/login?institute=01CARLI_DAC&auth=SAML

-2. Structure Your List
+2. Create Your List

 3. Add Items to Your Reading List